paulf-999/dbt_setup_automation/README.md

 ## 1. High-level summary

-A `makefile` has been used to orchestrate the steps required to create setup a DBT project.
+A `Makefile` has been used to orchestrate the steps required to create setup a DBT project.
 Where these steps consist of:

 1) Installing DBT using brew (if required)
 2) Initialising a DBT project (`dbt_project.yml`), including steps to:
     * populating parameterized args
     * copy predefined:
-        - DBT profiles (`profiles.yml`)
+        - dbt profiles (`profiles.yml`)
         - models
         - tests
         - and sources (within `schema.yml` file)